Mini Review ARTICLE

 Unlike dabigatran, these are not pro-drugs and have, when orally administered, an optimal and rapid absorption profile through the gastrointestinal tract that also depends on P-gp (9, 10) and this transporter also contributes to the renal excretion of rivaroxaban (11).
 The latter have a very high oral bioavailability (~90% with food), compared with apixaban and edoxaban (~ 50 and ~62% for apixaban and edoxaban, respectively).

-Apixaban and edoxaban need to be administered twice a day and have a plasma half-life of 9–14 and 9–10 h, respectively, after administration of multiple doses.
-On the other hands, rivaroxaban is administered once a day due to a persistence of high concentration after 24 h from oral intake.
-FXa inhibitors are not dialyzable and plasma protein binding is higher for rivaroxaban and apixaban (~ 93%) compared to edoxaban (~55%) and are excreted unchanged for 27, 33, and 50% of their bioavailable dose, respectively (12–14).
+Apixaban needs to be administered twice a day, whereas Edoxaban only once a day with a plasma half-life of 9–14 and 9–10 h, respectively, after administration of multiple doses.
+Rivaroxaban is also administered once a day due to a persistence of high concentration after 24 h from oral intake.
+FXa inhibitors are not dialyzable and plasma protein binding is higher for rivaroxaban and apixaban (~93%) compared to edoxaban (~55%) and are excreted unchanged for 27, 33, and 50% of their bioavailable dose, respectively (12–14).

 These DOACs are substrates of the cytochrome P-450 system, and especially the CYP3A4 isoform (15, 16).
 In particular, rivaroxaban undergoes CYP3A4/3A5- and CYP2J2-mediated oxidative metabolism (18 and 14% of the total absorbed dose, respectively) (17).
 Apixaban is primarily metabolized by CYP3A4/3A5 and secondly by sulpho-transferase (SULT) 1A1, while edoxaban is minimally metabolized by CYP3A4/3A5 and mainly eliminated unchanged in bile (40%) (18).